 Distance: 484 Feet (left-center field)

-The most recent blast on this list, Cruz connected off Angels' reliever Bobby Cassevah this past weekend to seal the Rangers' win and allow the team to avoid being swept.
+With the most recent blast on this list, Cruz connected off Angels reliever Bobby Cassevah this past weekend to seal the Rangers' win and allow the team to avoid being swept.

 Hitter: Giants LF Barry Bonds